volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2021.md

 export default rootReducer;
 ```

-This **rootReducer** imports all separate reducer functions and combines them into one, which can be passed to the store.
+This **rootReducer** imports all the separate reducer functions and combines them into one that can be passed to the store.

 ## Step 5: Create Todo Reducer